HidekiKawahara/SparkNG/README.md

 # SparkNG MATLAB realtime/interactive tools for speech science research and education

   MATLAB-based GUI application with realtime audio input/output.
+Please visit SP3ARK for the up-to-date set of new tools!
+(4 March 2021)

 ## This series is getting obsolate.
 Please visit SP3ARK for up-to-date series of tools!